Writing Competency Guide

 The Rio Salado College Writing Competency is as follows:

-On a written assignment, the student will demonstrate the ability to 1) generate relevant and sufficient content; 2) organize his or her thoughts coherently; 3) adhere to the conventions of correct mechanics and sentence structure; and 4) use correct terminology and rich vocabulary in the fulfillment, at the college level, of his or her writing assignments.
+On a written assignment, the student will demonstrate the ability to 1) generate relevant and sufficient content; 2) organize their thoughts coherently; 3) adhere to the conventions of correct mechanics and sentence structure; and 4) use correct terminology and rich vocabulary in the fulfillment, at the college level, of their writing assignments.

 These resources are designed to help you do just that.